 Federal and state law directs the collection and use of student records.
-Every staff member who prepares, collects, and uses information about students must read and understand Board Policy 216.
+Every staff member who

 NOTIFICATION

 Parents and students are to be made aware of the location of all student records, the means of access and the contact person annually.